-These changes in the industry leads us to the following question: Do advertisers and publishers still benefit from using seperate servers?
+These changes in the industry lead us to the following question: Do advertisers and publishers still benefit from using separate servers?
 Let’s discuss the pros and cons.

 An ad server which is maintained and ran by an ad server company.